What every teacher should know

 - identify the syllable type, determine the vowel sound, and read the word.

-For more information about the CEERI, visit the Center for Effective Reading Instruction website.
+For more information about the KPEERI, visit the Center for Effective Reading Instruction website or view the KPEERI Handbook.

 Certification from CERI or IDA aims to encourage the preparation and designation of highly knowledgeable and skilled teachers of reading.
 The certification program is multi-tiered.